zuozhenggh/learning-library/data-management-library/modern-data-warehouse/connect-to-odi/connect-to-odi-v2.md

         ssh -i odi-adw-oac/odi_adw_oac -L 5901:localhost:5901 opc@<bastion_host_public_ip>

-**Note**: Since, this is your first time logging into the the machine, you might be asked if you want to continue.
+**Note:** Since, this is your first time logging into the the machine, you might be asked if you want to continue.
 In this case, type yes and hit enter to continue.

 4. You should find yourself logged into the bastion instance with part of the tunnel created.
 Now, in the bastion machine, create a file and store the private key in the file.
 If are using nano to create the file, use the command given below to create a new file and paste the key in the file.
 Then, press **Ctrl+O** to write the contents of the file and press **Ctrl+X** to exit.